Safely distribute new Machine Learning models to millions of iPhones over-the-air

 What’s next?

 Today we’ve covered how you can roll out new machine learning models directly to your users’ iPhones, running them directly on their ML-optimized hardware.
-Using this approach you can make decisions on what type of content, or prompts you show based on the user’s context, powered by on-device machine learning execution.
-Updating CoreML files quickly, on-the-fly without going through the full App Store release cycle is critical, to quickly react to changing user-behaviors, when introducing new offers in your app, and to constantly improve your app, be it increasing your conversion rates, reducing annoyances and churn, or optimizing other parts of your app.
+Using this approach, you can make decisions on what type of content or prompts you show based on the user's context, powered by on-device machine learning execution.
+Updating CoreML files quickly, on-the-fly without going through the full App Store release cycle, is critical to quickly react to changing user-behaviors when introducing new offers in your app, and to constantly improve your app, be it increasing your conversion rates, reducing annoyances and churn, or optimizing other parts of your app.

 This is just the beginning: Next up, we will talk about how to manage the rollout of new ML models, in particular: